isaac-mason/linguine/README.md

 ## Introduction

 Linguine is a library for declaratively composing event logic.
-It's like RxJS, but with fewer features, and generally worse!
-It's also a lot smaller, and has a simpler API.

 Linguine is built around two concepts: **Topics** and **Streams**.